jwest-apigee/usergrid/stack/services/src/main/java/org/apache/usergrid/management/export/export_v2.md

 - Connections
 	- In order to export specific connections you can list them same as the other filters.
 If this is filled in then you are only exporting the connections that contain the names listed in the connections json array.
 	- If you want to export all the connections then delete the filter and it will export all the connections.

+####What happens if my data is invalid?
+If you try to export data that doesn't exist in your filter then the call will fail and you will get returned a list of the data that is invalid.

 ##Data Format for export